Ace–ten game: Emergence of ace–ten games

+Promotion of the ten

-Probably around 1820, the Ten was promoted from its natural position between the Jack and the Nine to take its place between the Ace and King.
-So in most Ace-Ten games the Tens are high.
+Probably around 1820, the Ten began to be promoted from its natural position between the Jack and the Nine to take its place between the Ace and King.
+In Wendish Schafkopf and Doppelkopf this change does not appear, however, until as late as 1899.
+So in most ace–ten games nowadays the Tens are high.
 A few games retain the natural ranking in which Tens are low, an indication that they are older: